Which AI Video Workflow Makes Sense for Short-Form Content?

 Not all of the most useful AI video workflows are necessarily the most complicated.

-A lightweight tool can be more useful for the everyday creator or small team if it allows them to test ideas without opening an entire editing timeline, allows for existing references, controls camera movement, and exports a shorter clip.
+A lightweight tool can be more useful for the everyday creator or small team if it lets them test ideas without opening an entire editing timeline, uses existing references, controls camera movement, and exports a shorter clip.

 Seedance 2.0 Mini is an example of that.
-It highlights the transition of AI video from experimental to rapid and repeatable concept development.
+It highlights the shift of AI video from experimental to rapid, repeatable concept development.

 That could be what some teams are looking for when creating short-form content: a quick “from concept to visual draft” track.